paulgreg/timezones/README.md

 ## Resources

 - That project use [timezones.json](https://github.com/dmfilipenko/timezones.json) from Dmytro Filipenko.
-- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 - Analog clock is heavily inspired by [mohebifar’s](https://twitter.com/mohebifar) [codepen example](https://codepen.io/mohebifar/pen/KwdeMz).

 Icons are from :